simokamaa/DTB-bank-api-wrapper/README.md

 # DTB bank api wrapper
- a wrapper module around dtb bank api
+ A wrapper module around dtb bank api.This is a module that simplifies logic around DTB(Diamond Trust Bank) API.